-Strategic Objectives: 6 - Infrastructure to Support Sustainable Communities
+Strategic Objectives: 6 - Infrastructure to Support Sustainable Communities schemes), and include those defined as Nationally Significant Infrastructure Projects (NSIPs).

 Policy DPI3: Major Infrastructure Projects sets out the approach that the Council will take in responding to major infrastructure applications either as determining authority or as a statutory consultee.